-The EC Proposal amendments to the trading book are "aligned with what is envisaged by the Basel Committee."33 The EC Proposal therefore seeks to amend the treatment of the trading book under the CRD to:
+The EU's proposed amendments to the trading book are "aligned with what is envisaged by the Basel Committee."36 The EU Draft Directive would amend the treatment of the trading book under the CRD to:

-- Align the capital that banks are required to hold in respect of trading book positions in securitizations with the capital that they would hold for the same positions if held in the banking book, by introducing a separate standardized capital charge for securitization positions; - Require banks to estimate potential losses during protracted stressed conditions; and - Capture losses from credit quality deterioration (i.e., adverse credit migration) by requiring banks to capture incremental risks at the 99.9 percent confidence interval over a one-year horizon.
+Align the capital that banks are required to hold in respect of trading book positions in securitizations with the capital that they would hold for the same positions if held in the banking book, by introducing a separate standardized capital charge for securitization positions.

+- Require banks to estimate potential losses during protracted stressed conditions. - Capture losses from credit quality deterioration (i.e., adverse credit migration) by requiring banks to capture incremental risks at the 99.9% confidence interval over a one-year horizon.

-The EC Proposal also follows the amended Basel II rules in replacing the 4 percent multiple for calculating the bank's credit requirement for specific risk in respect of equity portfolios with an 8 percent multiple.
+The EC Proposal also follows the amended Basel II rules in replacing the 4% multiple for calculating the bank's capital requirement for specific risk in respect of equity portfolios with an 8% multiple.